 WHC Northwest Holiness Pastors Day – Seattle

 BOTHEL, WA – On January 30, 2014 the Northwest Regional Network Holiness Pastors Day took place at Eastside Foursquare Church.
-Welcomed by Lloyd Moritz, Executive Director of the Pacific Northwest Association of the Church of God and Regional Network Leader for the WHC, 200 pastors gathered to discuss current issues facing the Church.
+Welcomed by Lloyd Moritz, Executive Director of the Pacific Northwest Association of the Church of God and Coordinator of the Regional Network in the NW area, 200 pastors gathered to discuss current issues facing the Church.
 These men and women represent denominations with a common heritage in the Wesleyan Holiness movement.

 The morning started with a time of worship, fellowship, and prayer led by the talented Bill Anderson, Worship Arts Pastor at Marysville Church of the Nazarene.